 Mike maintains an active pro bono practice.
-Recently, he was on a team that obtained exculpatory DNA evidence on behalf of a client who has spent more than 40 years in prison.
-They used that evidence to vacate the client's conviction under Pennsylvania's Post Conviction Relief Act.
-After the conviction was vacated, Mike drafted the principal briefing for a degree-of-guilt hearing to defend the client against a first-degree murder charge.
+He recently prepared briefing that resulted in an immigration judge granting a client from Central America lawful permanent residence.
+He also drafted the principal briefing for a degree-of-guilt hearing in a Pennsylvania trial court to defend a client against a first-degree murder charge.
+He currently represents clients seeking asylum before the Board of Immigration Appeals.
 Mike's commitment to service extends to his position as a board member of Partners in Progress, a nonprofit that supports sustainable development and quality educational opportunities in rural Haiti.

 - The University of Chicago (J.D.
-2016; Book Review & Symposium Editor, Law Review; Research Assistant to Judge Richard A. Posner and Professor William M. Landes, 2012-2016; B.A. in Law, Letters, and Society with honors 2012; Student Marshal Honors; Phi Beta Kappa)
+2016; Book Review & Symposium Editor, The University of Chicago Law Review; Research Assistant to Judge Richard A. Posner and Professor William M. Landes, 2012-2016; B.A. in Law, Letters, and Society with honors 2012; Student Marshal Honors; Phi Beta Kappa)

 - Pennsylvania, U.S. Courts of Appeals for the Third and Seventh Circuits, and U.S. District Court for the Western District of Pennsylvania

 - Law Clerk to Judge D. Brooks Smith, U.S. Court of Appeals, Third Circuit (2018-2019)